I received an email recently from a fellow asking me if I could provide some common sense list-building tips for his Online Marketing business.

 6. Tell your new subscriber what to expect

-In your very first autoresponder message, tell your subscriber how often you'll be sending them emails and the type of information they'll receive.
+In your very first autoresponder message, tell your subscribers how often you'll be sending them emails and the type of information they'll receive.

 If you're going to be selling things in some of your emails (you should!), be sure to tell them that upfront.